TangleSwap/nft-bot/README.md

 ### Deploying to AWS

 An example setup for the Bot can be deploying to AWS inside a lambda function, scheduled to run once per hour.
-As the functionality for the bot is increased the schedule frequency can be adjusted accordingly, as well as built in functionality can be implemented to trigger parts of the bot from API endpoints.
+The schedule frequency can be adjusted accordingly as the functionality for the bot is branched out, as well as built in functionality can be implemented to trigger parts of the bot from API endpoints.

 The [Serverless Application Model](https://github.com/aws/serverless-application-model) Command Line Interface (SAM CLI) is an extension of the AWS CLI that adds functionality for building and testing Lambda applications.
 It uses Docker to run your functions in an Amazon Linux environment that matches Lambda.
 It can also emulate your application's build environment and API.